cybergarage/go-redis/doc/server_impl.md

 ## Next Steps

-Let's check the following documentation to know the server implementation using go-redis in more detail.
+To know the server implementation using go-redis in more detail, let's check the following documentation

 - [Inside of go-redis](server_inside.md)
 - Examples